emissary-ingress/emissary/reference/services/log-service.md

 metadata:
   name: example-log-service
 spec:
+  # Common to all Ambassador resources
   ambassador_id:           # optional; default is ["default"]
   - "string"
   ambassador_id: "string"  # no need for a list if there's only one value

+  # LogService specific
   service: "string"                 # required
   driver: "enum-string:[tcp, http]" # required
   driver_config:                    # required